thealphacubicle/boston-core-mcp/docs/LAMBDA_DEPLOYMENT.md

 2. **Proxy connection fails**:

    - Make sure the server is running on port 8000 before starting the proxy
-   - Check that `http://localhost:8000` is accessible
+   - Check that `http://localhost:8000/mcp` is accessible (note the `/mcp` path)
-   - Verify MCPEngine CLI is installed: `pip install mcpengine[cli,lambda]`
+   - Verify MCPEngine CLI is installed: `pip install mcpengine`

 3. **Tools not appearing in Claude Desktop**: